 - Take the CIT “Moving from Owing to Owning” class

 The community that Plaza 122 interacts with encompasses the Mill Park and Hazelwood areas located in East Portland.
 These neighborhoods are known for their family friendly atmosphere with nice residential areas, public parks, and quick access to downtown Portland.
 Folks in this area have the pleasure of using the East Portland Community Center (EPCC), as well as the Midland Library.
-In addition, Mall 205 shopping center allows access to an array of shops and stores.
-These neighborhoods are also home of the David Douglas Public school system, an independent and thriving public school system outside of Portland Public School.
+In addition, the Mall 205 shopping center allows access to an array of shops and stores.
+These neighborhoods are also home to the David Douglas School District, an independent and thriving public school system outside of Portland Public Schools.

 Learn, Invest, Profit

 - You will the LEARN principles of personal finance in our interactive “Moving from Owing to Owning” class that covers budgeting, financial goal setting, the importance of good credit, and the risk & rewards of investing.

 - After taking the class, you can sign up through our online investment portal to INVEST $10, $25, $50 or $100 per month.
 Each month, this amount will be automatically withdrawn from your bank account to purchase shares in the CIT.